hazemhagrass/phonegap-calendar-plugin/README.md

 This Plugin is inspired from [here](https://github.com/EddyVerbruggen/Calendar-PhoneGap-Plugin)

-This Plugin can create or delete event in native calendar for iOS and Android Devices, you can also find all events for specific date.
+This Plugin can create or delete event in native Calendar for iOS and Android Devices, you can also find all events for specific date.

 ## Usage